List of Artemis Fowl characters: Angeline Fowl

 Angeline Fowl is introduced as the mother of Artemis Fowl II, described as attractive in her normal state.
 However, following the disappearance of her husband, Artemis Fowl I, she experiences psychological distress, displaying symptoms resembling schizophrenia and bipolar disorder.
 Angeline exhibits aversions to certain individuals, including Juliet Butler, as well as to being addressed as "Mother" by Artemis.
-She suffers from hallucinations and delusions, often mistaking objects for her husband or reliving past events.
+She has hallucinations and delusions, often mistaking objects for her husband or reliving past events.

 Throughout the series, Artemis struggles with his relationship with his mother.
 In "Artemis Fowl: The Opal Deception," he experiences guilt over deceiving her to obtain a painting.
 Angeline appears sporadically in the first four books, with her involvement increasing as the series progresses.

 In "Artemis Fowl: The Time Paradox," Angeline falls ill with Spelltropy, prompting Artemis II to embark on a time-traveling quest for a cure.
 It is later revealed that she was manipulated by Opal Koboi, who sought the brain fluid of a lemur Artemis had inadvertently made extinct.
 Angeline learns about the existence of magical beings and demands answers from Artemis II.

 In "Artemis Fowl: The Atlantis Complex," Angeline endeavors to foster a more normal teenage life for Artemis II, encouraging him to adopt casual attire and habits.

 Artemis Fowl I

 Artemis Fowl I, the father of Artemis Fowl II, is depicted as a wealthy Irishman with a reputation as a criminal mastermind.
 He disappears in Murmansk, Russia, before the events of the series, prompting a search that forms the central plot of Artemis Fowl: The Arctic Incident.
-Although mentioned throughout the series, Artemis Fowl I makes physical appearances only in the second book and in Artemis Fowl:The Time Paradox.
+Although mentioned throughout the series, Artemis Fowl I makes physical appearances only in the second book and in Artemis Fowl and the Time Paradox.

 Upon his return, Artemis Fowl I expresses a desire to reconnect with his family, much to the frustration of his son, Artemis II, who is embroiled in various illegal schemes.
 In Artemis Fowl: The Eternity Code, insights from Artemis Fowl I's diary reveal a transformation in his outlook, as he no longer wishes to pursue a life of crime.
 He attempts to persuade his son to join him on a different path, questioning whether Artemis II will seize the opportunity to become a hero.
 This interaction serves as a catalyst for Artemis II's character development.